noFrontendSolutions/laravel-auth-api/README.md

 - **api/login** <br>
 **Fields**: email; password;
 - **api/logout** <br>
-(Protected: authorization required via Bearer Token)
+(Protected: authorization is required to delete the Bearer Token from the DB)
 <br>

-## Installation
+## Installation for MySQL

 ---